hzeller/bant/README.md

 right now :)).
 Use `-e` to enable the elaboration in `print`.

 Expressions that can be const-evaluated are then replaced with a literal of the result.
-Supported are things typically found in BUILD files.
+Supported are expressoins typically found in BUILD files without claiming to be complete.

   * Variable substitution.
   * `glob()` expansion.